🧬 Personalized Medicine: Health Tailored to Your DNA

 🔬 What is Personalized Medicine?

-Personalized medicine, or precision medicine, is an approach that takes into account how each of us is different: from our genes to our habits.
-Instead of treating the “average patient,” doctors can now create solutions that are right for you—whether it’s choosing medications, a prevention plan, or even a diagnostic method.
+Personalized medicine, also known as precision medicine, is an approach that takes into account how each of us differs, from our genes to our habits.
+Instead of treating the “average patient,” doctors can now create solutions that are right for you—whether it’s choosing a medication, developing a prevention plan, or even determining a method of diagnosis.

-- Biomarkers: Indicators that suggest what is happening in the body.
+- Biomarkers: Indicators that signal what is happening inside the body.

 🧪 How Does It Work?

-It all starts with genetics—the science of how our genes work and how they interact with the world around us.
+It all starts with genetics—the science of how our genes work and interact with the world around us.
 The Human Genome Project, completed in 2003, gave us a map of human DNA.
-And modern technologies, such as next-generation sequencing, have made gene analysis fast and affordable.
+And modern technologies, like next-generation sequencing, have made gene analysis fast and affordable.

 This opens the door to: